What stops most people from being more creative isn’t time, skill or confidence, it’s the idea we need permission.

 Eventually, most people lose confidence and ignore their desire to be more creative.
 This often stems from anxiety and fear.
 We worry that our ideas won’t be good enough (good enough for who?), or that we’ll be judged or criticised for being indulgent, or putting ourselves ‘out there’.

-Expressing through something that is uniquely our own is a kind of therapy
+Expression through creating something that is uniquely our own is a kind of therapy

 Available to anyone